diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

               return 0

 We will simulate the temperatures up to room temperature (300 K) with steps of 50 K. Note, this will perform all the steps above 6 times, so it may take some minutes, depending on the PC (on a i3 from 2015, with one core, it took 2 hours).
-If it takes too long you can reduce the number of steps by changing 'Temperature_i = np.linspace(50, 300, 6)'.
+If it takes too long you can reduce the number of steps by changing the temperature array in *Temperature_i = np.linspace(50, 300, 6)*.

 We are using only 50 configurations in the ensemble.
 Note that this makes a fast calculation but is a low number.
 How the calculation changes with the number of configurations?